-Optimize the curve of forgetting and make sure you review new material at the most beneficial intervals.
+Optimize the curve of forgetting and make sure you review new material at the most beneficial intervals, the way FluentU does.

 FluentU makes native Japanese videos accessible to any level learner through interactive transcripts.
 There’s a handy pop-up dictionary that allows you to check any word instantly, just by tapping on it in the subtitles.
 You’ll see definitions, in-context usage examples and helpful illustrations.
 You can even save words to your personalized vocabulary list to review later.

 As you learn, FluentU uses intelligent software to adapt to your needs and create the perfect program for your learning pace and style.
 The FluentU app makes learning on the go a breeze on iOS or Android devices and the FluentU website means you can switch to your browser whenever it suits you.